Caring for Each Other Through Friendships

 Movies or Cards

-In days gone by, televisions came in black & white with very few channels.
-Now there are hundreds of channels to watch, with a great variety of movie channels.
+In days gone by, televisions came in black and white with very few channels.
+Now, there are hundreds of channels to watch, with a great variety of movie channels.
 Popcorn is still fairly inexpensive, and who wants to sit there all alone watching a great movie?
 Why not invite a friend or neighbor over to watch a movie with you

-Even a deck of cards, or board games can be fun when you have others to spend time with.
-A little food, something to drink, maybe some music, and you have yourself a nice get-together for very little cost.
+Even a deck of cards, or board games, can be fun when you have others to spend time with.
+A little food, something to drink, possibly some music, and you have yourself a nice get-together for very little cost.
 The fun you will have and the memories you will create, as well as the time you spend together, will do everyone good.

 Technology finds the Internet as a venue of choice for many people, to include People with Disabilities.
 Email has become as popular, or even more popular, than regular postage mail.
 There are a number of social networking sites and programs that enable people to chat over the Internet; some with video capabilities.

 Friendships with people who are in entirely different nations are possible because of video chat, chat, social networking, and email.
 People can interact with each other and learn about one-another in ways that were once considered impossible.
-New venues of social interaction continue to be developed, making people in nations other than yours much more accessible.
+New venues of social interaction continue to be developed, making people in nations apart from yours much more accessible.
 Why not make a new friend today

 A Busy World, A Friendly World

 The world can seem so busy in many ways, leaving many people feeling as if they are somehow being left out.
-So much of today's world seem to focus on function, effort, duty, or other utilitarian effort.
-Everyone needs time to relax and enjoy life and social identities have nothing to do with the need to stop and enjoy life for a while.
+So much of today's world seems to focus on function, effort, duty, or other utilitarian effort.
+Everyone needs time to relax and enjoy life, and social identities have nothing to do with the need to stop and enjoy life for a while.